KV Admission: Learning What to Write for Efficient Long-Context LLM Inference

 \subsection{Differentiable Gating Mechanism}

-To learn the admission policy, we integrate the gate $g$ into the attention formulation.
-We employ a lightweight Multi-Layer Perceptron (MLP) to compute $g$.
-We first define the input feature $x_{l,h,t}$ for layer $l$ head $h$ at step $t$ as the concatenation of the pre-RoPE key $k_{l,h,t}$ and post-RoPE key $k_{l,h,t}^{\text{rope}}$, with both terms normalized via RMSNorm \cite{rope,rmsnorm}:\footnote{In the context of Grouped-Query Attention (GQA, \citealp{gqa}), the term ``head'' specifically refers to the Key-Value (KV) head.
+To learn the admission policy, we integrate gate $g$ into the attention formulation, computed via the Write-Gate MLP.
+Specifically, we define the input feature $x_{l,h,t}$ for layer $l$, head $h$, token $t$ as the concatenation of the pre-RoPE key $k_{l,h,t}$ and post-RoPE key $k_{l,h,t}^{\text{rope}}$, with both terms normalized via RMSNorm \cite{rope,rmsnorm}:\footnote{In the context of Grouped-Query Attention (GQA, \citealp{gqa}), the term ``head'' specifically refers to the Key-Value (KV) head.
 We use ``head'' for simplicity throughout the paper.}